catamphetamine/imageboard/README.md

 const fourChan = imageboard('4chan', {
   // Sends an HTTP request.
-  // Any HTTP request library can be used here.
+  // Any HTTP request library could be used inside it.
   //
+  // Arguments:
+  // * `method: string` — HTTP request method.
+  // * `url: string` — HTTP request URL.
+  // * `options?: object`
+  //   * `body?: object` — POST body parameters.
+  //   * `headers?: object` — HTTP request headers.
+  //   * `cookies?: object` — HTTP request cookies.
+  //
-  // Must return a `Promise`:
+  // Returns a `Promise`:
   // * When successful, the `Promise` should resolve to an object:
   //   * `url: string` — HTTP request URL.
 If there were any redirects in the process, this should be the final URL that it got redrected to.
   //   * `responseText?: string` — HTTP response text.